pomerium/ingress-controller/README.md

 - Pomerium-managed `Ingress` resources may have TLS certificates provisioned by `cert-manager`.
 - Pomerium may be used as `HTTP01` ACME challenge solver for `cert-manager`.
 - You may also provide certificates via `Secrets`, referenced by `Pomerium` CRD `certificates` parameter.

+# Customizing your deployment

+`deployment.yaml` deploys a single Pomerium replica into `pomerium` namespace.

+That deployment file is built via `kubectl kustomize config/default > deployment.yaml`.